TimSVector/demos/README.md

 # Installation
-This repository is a simple IAR demo repository
+This repository is a simple demo repository